-How to
+How to define an automaton

-Identify the admissible states of the system Optional: Mark some states as error states

-Add transitions to move from one state to another (no transition to recover from error states)

-Set the starting state

-Optional: Mark some states as final
+- 1. Identify the admissible states of the system (Optional: mark some states as error states) - 2.
+Add transitions to move from one state to another (no transition to recover from error states) - 3.
+Set the initial state - 4.
+(Optional: mark some states as final states)